alhambrav/craftercms-sphinx-theme/README.md

 At `src/assets/*` you'll find the other important parts ([s]css, js, imgs).

 As for the sphinx theme itself, see `src/sphinx`.
-The `craftercms_sphinx_theme/` directory is the build output to make into a python package (explained below).

 ## Build